azutoolkit/cql/docs/getting-started/getting-started.md

 # Getting Started Guide

-Welcome to CQL (Crystal Query Language)!
+Welcome to CQL (Crystal Query Language).
 This guide will walk you through setting up CQL in your Crystal project, connecting to a database, defining your first model, and performing basic operations.

 CQL is a powerful Object-Relational Mapping (ORM) library that provides type-safe database interactions, migrations, and Active Record patterns for Crystal applications.